In Search of Land

 where lived experience blends with South Asian fable and tradition.
 Ghosts appear—but so do hunger, neglect, disease, and superstition:

-a sacred cow violated by accident in Nepal, a nightly wandering ghost in Burma, and a bride left to die alone after cholera.
+a sacred calf saved by a Muslim woman in Nepal, a wandering ghost searching for her lover, and a beautiful bride left to wither and die alone after cholera claims her entire family.